dacelee/Moac-Batch-Transfer/README.md

 Load addresses and moac amounts from a CSV file and transfer all in a single batch.

-Helpful when you have a large amount of ethers need to be transferred to different accounts, for example in an ICO refunding process due to newly published regulation rules, this utility may earn you some more hours to sleep.
+Helpful when you have a large amount of moac need to be transferred to different accounts, for example in an ICO refunding process due to newly published regulation rules, this utility may earn you some more hours to sleep.